1. HISTORICAL BACKGROUND AND LEGISLATIVE FRAMEWORK

 2.1.1 The Arbitration Ordinance applies to all arbitrations in Hong Kong, whether domestic, international, ad hoc, or institutional arbitration.

 2.1.2 Although the Arbitration Ordinance provides for a unified regime for domestic and international arbitrations, Schedule 2 provides a set of specific rules designed for domestic arbitrations.
-Schedule 2 was included in the Arbitration Ordinance to alleviate concerns from the Hong Kong construction industry.
-It preserved several key provisions, which previously applied under the regime for domestic arbitrations.
-These provisions are the default appointment of a sole arbitrator where there is no party agreement, the power of the Hong Kong courts to consolidate multiple arbitrations under certain circumstances, the referral of preliminary questions of law to the courts, the challenge of arbitral awards on the grounds of “serious irregularity”, and the appeal of arbitral awards to the courts on questions of law.
+Schedule 2 was included in the Arbitration Ordinance to respond to concerns from the Hong Kong construction industry, preserving key elements previously exclusive to domestic arbitration setting.
+These elements include the default appointment of a sole arbitrator where there is no party agreement, the power of the Hong Kong courts to consolidate multiple arbitrations under certain circumstances, the referral of preliminary questions of law to the courts, the challenge of arbitral awards on the grounds of “serious irregularity”, and the appeal of arbitral awards to the courts on questions of law.

-2.1.3 Schedule 2 applies if the parties expressly agree so or if the arbitration agreement has been concluded before or within six years of the Arbitration Ordinance's effective date, ie before 1 June 2019, provided that the arbitration agreements states that the arbitration is domestic.
-Besides determination in the arbitration agreement, there is no test on whether an arbitration is of domestic or international character.
+2.1.3 Schedule 2 applies either if the parties expressly agree so or if the arbitration agreement has been concluded before or within six years of the Arbitration Ordinance's effective date that is, before 1 June 2019, provided that the arbitration agreements states that the arbitration is domestic.
+Outside of what is stipulated in the arbitration agreement, there is no separate test to classify an arbitration as domestic or international.

 2.2 Notable features

-The Arbitration Ordinance is self-contained and comprehensively regulates all issues relevant to both domestic and international arbitration.
+2.2.1 The Arbitration Ordinance is self-contained and comprehensively regulates all issues relevant to both domestic and international arbitration.
 It provides a user-friendly and accessible interface as it sets out the Model Law provisions in the main body with modifications set out before each provision.
-This is a stark improvement compared to its predecessor, where users had to turn to a schedule to find the provisions of the Model Law.
-9 https://legco.gov.hk/yr08-09/english/bc/bc59/papers/bc590916cb2-2469-1-e.pdf.
+This is a significant improvement on its predecessor, where users had to consult a schedule to find the provisions of the Model Law.

-The Arbitration Ordinance recognises advances in technology and electronic communication.
-The requirement that an arbitration agreement should be in writing is widened to include electronic communications, as well as circumstances where a “written instrument” can be construed.
-10 Cap 4 High Court Ordinance, 25 of 1998, 1 July 1997.
+2.2.2 The Arbitration Ordinance has been updated to reflect advancements in technology and the increased use of electronic communications.
+The requirement that an arbitration agreement should be in writing has been broadened to encompass electronic forms of communication, as well as circumstances where a “written instrument” can be construed.

-The courts of Hong Kong are empowered under the Arbitration Ordinance to recognise and enforce interim measures ordered by an arbitral tribunal seated in or outside Hong Kong.
-11 Sections 35 and 45(2) of the Arbitration Ordinance.
+2.2.3 The courts of Hong Kong are authorised under the Arbitration Ordinance to recognise and enforce interim measures ordered by an arbitral tribunal seated in or outside Hong Kong.
 In addition, the courts can grant interim relief in aid of arbitral proceedings seated outside of Hong Kong without the requirement that the relief sought must be incidental to substantive proceedings commenced in Hong Kong.
-12 See Top Gains Mineral Macao Commercial Offshore Limited and TL Resources Pte Ltd (HCMP 1622/2015) where the Hong Kong Court of First Instance found that both Section 21M of the High Court Ordinance and Section 45 of the Arbitration Ordinance can apply to injunction applications in aid of foreign arbitral proceedings.

-Hong Kong is one of the few jurisdictions with express legislative provisions on confidentiality.
-13 Section 18 of the Arbitration Ordinance.
+2.2.5 Hong Kong is one of the few jurisdictions with express legislative provisions on confidentiality.
 The Arbitration Ordinance requires the parties’ express agreement for publication, disclosure, or communication of information related to the arbitral proceedings or an arbitral award subject to very limited exceptions.
 Additionally, court proceedings in Hong Kong relating to arbitration will not be heard in open court unless a party making the request for open court can show good reasons for such request.
-14 Section 16 of the Arbitration Ordinance.

-In line with the fundamental principle of party autonomy, the Arbitration Ordinance gives parties freedom to agree on how a dispute should be resolved with minimal court supervision and intervention.
+2.2.6 In line with the fundamental principle of party autonomy, the Arbitration Ordinance gives parties freedom to agree on how a dispute should be resolved with minimal court supervision and intervention.
 Hong Kong’s courts may intervene in an arbitration only in circumstances that are expressly provided for in the Arbitration Ordinance.
-15 Section 12 of the Arbitration Ordinance.
 The primary role of the Hong Kong courts is to facilitate the arbitral process and assist with the enforcement of arbitral awards.
-16 KB v S, [2015] HKEC 2042, paragraph 1.

 3. THE ARBITRATION AGREEMENT